‘A dangerous time’: Portland, Oregon, sees record homicides

 Amid booming calls to defund the police, city leaders slashed $27 million from the police budget last year — $11 million due to the pandemic-caused budget crisis — a decision that Turner says has cost lives.

-Officials also disbanded a specialized unit focused on curbing gun violence, which had long faced criticism for disproportionately targeting people of color.
+Officials also disbanded a specialized unit focused on curbing gun violence, which long faced criticism for disproportionately targeting people of color.
+However, the City Council has approved the creation of a new team of officers to address gun violence, set to launch in November, but with no additional funds.

-Insufficient manpower and funds have forced officials to implement nontraditional ideas in an attempt to hinder gun violence.
+Insufficient manpower and money have forced officials to implement nontraditional ideas in an attempt to hinder gun violence.

 More traffic barrels were installed this month in a southeast Portland neighborhood plagued by shootings, some linked to high-speed drivers.
 City Commissioner Jo Ann Hardesty said they hope to slow activity at gun violence hot spots and make it harder to “both commit a crime and get away with it.”